 An important advantage with these rules is that they contain a single adjustable tuning parameter, τ_c , which is the desired closed-loop response time.
-Following a step change in the setpoint, τ_c is approximately the time it takes (in addition to the process time delay θ) for the output y(t) to reach 63% of the full change (because $1-e^{-1} = 0.63$ in (C.6)).
+Following a step change in the setpoint, τ_c is approximately the time it takes (in addition to the process time delay θ) for the output y(t) to reach 63% of the full change (because $1-e^{-1} = 0.63$ in (C.7)).
 In some papers τ_c is called λ , ans these direct synthesis (IMC) rules became very popular in the pulp & paper and mining industries in the 1990's as the "lambda tuning rules".
 However, lambda-tuning does not apply to integrating processes.
 To include also integrating processes, Skogestad (2003) proposed the SIMC PID-tuning rule, which is now widely used in industry.

-C.4.
-SIMC PI-rule
+C.3.
+SIMC PID controller

-C.4.1.
-Derivation
+C.3.1.
+Derivation of SIMC PI-rule